HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/visualize-rxte-spectra.md

 ### Runtime

-As of {Date}, this notebook takes ~{N}s to run to completion on Fornax using the ‘Default Astrophysics' image and the ‘{name: size}’ server with NGB RAM/ NCPU.
+As of 9th October 2025, this notebook takes ~10m to run to completion on Fornax, using the 'small' server with 8GB RAM/ 2 cores.

 ## Imports & Environments
-We need the following python modules:
+We need the following Python modules:

 ```{code-cell} python
 import os